Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 and that's the only reason they've lost interest.

-Yes, they are.
-Certainly under the same hot lights that we are.
+Yeah, because they are certainly under the same hot lights that we are.

 So this is from their Wikipedia page.

-It says, a knighter is currently, a knighter is one of the world's largest designers and sellers of stainless steel and silver plated cutlery and tableware for
+Anida is one of the world's largest designers and sellers of stainless steel

-We've all had a lot tonight, mostly for me, what dinner were me.
+We've all learned a lot tonight, mostly for me, what dinnerware means.

 I could have taken a backstage briefing, to be honest.